-Why is WSDOT providing mitigation?
+Why did WSDOT provide mitigation?

 The project team worked with resource agencies and tribes to identify the Evans Creek site.
 WSDOT worked with resource agencies and tribes through project design and continued to notify these stakeholders during work on the site.